 This often occurs gradually and begins to cause discomfort after eating and nausea.
 Fluids may be easier to take then solids.
 The stomach gradually stretches so that you feel like vomiting slightly less and weight loss occurs as food cannot reach the small intestine for nutrients to be absorbed.

-You will have a general anaesthetic and your surgeon may use keyhole surgery (laparoscopy) or make a small cut in your stomach called a mini-laparotomy.
-In order to bypass the duodenum, he/she will then connect another piece of small intestine, called the jejunum, directly to the stomach.
+Gastro-jejunostomy bypasses the duodenum so the effects of the tumour no longer affect your digestion.
+You will have a general anaesthetic and your surgeon may use key hole surgery (laparoscopy) or make a small cut in your tummy called a mini-laparotomy.
+The duodenum will be passed by connecting another section of the small intestine (jejunum) directly to the stomach.